 Although child support is calculated by a formula, that doesn’t mean that the calculation is necessarily a simple one.
 The formulas are complex, and the child support award that comes out of the formula is only as good as the data that goes into it.
 Also, changes may have occurred in your life since your child support was first calculated.
 The law often allows you to ask the court to modify the amount you owe, or are owed.

 It’s important to work with an experienced attorney who knows what should be included in the calculations.
 That way, you can be confident that all relevant income of both parties is being considered, and that all rightful deductions from income are being taken into account.
 We have dealt with all manner of child support situations, including parents who have seasonal work or other irregular income.

 There are many reasons people fall behind in their child support payments.
 When a letter arrives from the Child Support Services Division (CSSD), their impulse is often to set it aside without opening it until they can do something about it.
 That approach will only make the situation worse, and could lead to garnishments, loss of licenses, and more.

 Instead, contact Colbert Family Law, LLC immediately.
-Our attorneys have done a great deal of work with and inside the CSSD.
+Our firm has done a great deal of work with and inside the CSSD.
 We understand that it can be difficult to find the person within the agency who can help you, and to whom you can explain your situation.
 We can help you cut through the red tape and resolve your child support concerns before they multiply.